 HUD and other federal agencies should use the results of demonstration programs to develop effective strategies to meet the service needs of older adults in subsidized housing.

-States should allow and provide technical guidance to Public Housing Authorities and owners and operators of Section 202 housing who want to convert certain properties into assisted living facilities to meet the needs of older adults.
-Such conversion must meet the industry’s best-practice standards of safety, must support services, and must not cause displacement of existing residents.
+States should allow and provide technical guidance to public housing authorities and owners and operators of Section 202 housing who want to convert certain properties into assisted living facilities to meet the needs of older adults.
+Such conversion must meet the industry’s best-practice standards of safety and support services and not cause displacement of existing residents.

 - require CCRCs to provide all services promised to residents in their rental or sales agreement, unless that agreement is voluntarily modified by a resident or resident council following a specified procedure that was set out and disclosed to residents prior to admission;